Abdurahman-Abdella/vibeWave/README.md

 - Is logged into their Spotify account in the browser, **and**
 - Has a valid **Spotify Premium** subscription.

-This is a limitation of Spotify's embed service and cannot be changed via JavaScript.
+This is a limitation of Spotify's embed service .

 ### ✅ Full Playback Instructions